davinawuy/loomandharvestmobile/README.md

 ```

 Once the model was complete it was a matter of just creating the add product page to send a post request when the data is all valid.
 I connected it to the Django app and it works as expected.
 The list poduct also worked the same I got the JSON data and the I just displayed all the data as cards.
 For these two sections I followed the tutorial but adapted it to fit my code.
 I then made the products detail page which shows all the product details.
 For this part of the task I made a very simple product page and it worked as intended.
 To ensure the data is shown I used the JSON data and to return back to the original page I used navigator pop.
+After this was all done I did a test to make sure it all worked and submitted the task.